Punchyou/flavors_of_physics_Ds_decay/project_report.md

 ### Benchmark Model

+TODO: add details about how the kNN works

 As a benchmark model, I use a simple k-Nearest Neighbor classifier, and grid search for tuning the k hyperparameter.
 The benchmark model script can be found [here](https://github.com/Punchyou/flavors_of_physics_Ds_decay/blob/master/knn_benchmark_model.py).
 The execution of that script generates the following plot.
 The plot shows the accuracy of the kNN model for each one of the k values (from 1 to 80).
 The best model is the kNN model with k=52, and highest accuracy of 71%.

 <div align="center">